richardbiely/gaia-ecs/README.md

 });
 ```

+Iterating over components not present in the query is not supported.
+This is done to prevent various logic errors which might sneak in  otherwise.

 ## Iteration over chunks
 Iteration over chunk gives you more power as it exposes to you the underlying chunk in which your data is contained.<br/>
 That means you can perform more kinds of operations, and it also opens doors for new kinds of optimizations.